m4rdukkkkk/crypto-arbitrage-bot_v0/README.md

 4. In addition to avoid exposing the DB server name and user name and password in the App.config file I wrote the class [MyConfiguration](/InternalArbitrage/DB/MyConfiguration.cs) and only at run time does the software receive the access values from the encrypted file.

 ### Generic
-Writing and using generic functions & methods. for writing as short & clean code as possible. example in this link You can see example in this link You can see prints functions for "List" or/and "Dictionary" regardless of class type
+Writing and using generic functions & methods. for writing as short & clean code as possible. example in this [link](/Main/SharedFunctions/PrintFunc.cs) You can see prints functions for "List" or/and "Dictionary" regardless of class type

 ### Efficiency
-Writing reusable static functions Which are often used by many classes. in this link You can see several functions for printing tables that are used to "csv" table file, with caring for printing in relation to the table columns, In addition, the use of static variables to obtain values and lists during the run, prevents the need transfer arguments to functions. example the Reference to this static class, is 255 times!
+Writing reusable static functions Which are often used by many classes. in this [link](/InternalArbitrage/Func/PrintTable.cs) You can see several functions for printing tables that are used to "csv" table file, with caring for printing in relation to the table columns, In addition, the use of static variables to obtain values and lists during the run, prevents the need transfer arguments to functions. example the Reference to [this](/InternalArbitrage/Main/StaticVariables.cs) static class, is 255 times!

 ### Creative solutions for problems
 **Problem:** In order to access non-local database, we need to be defined in the "App.config" file, the setting values of the DB server name, user name, and password, which creates a security problem in the software<br/>